mrhowrad/proper-workflow-newprojectgithubfirst/README.md

 # proper-workflow-newprojectgithubfirst
-workflow with rstudio and github testing github first methodology /n /n adding this line with rstudio
+workflow with rstudio and github testing github first methodology <br />
+adding this line with rstudio